There are more ways to invest than ever before thanks to the digitization of the financial world.

 When To Use a Financial Advisor

-A financial advisor may be more expensive than a robo-advisor, but there are times when the extra cost is worth it.
-Hire a financial advisor if:
+A financial advisor may be more expensive than a robo-advisor, but there are times when it makes sense to hire a financial advisor.

 You Prefer a Single Contact

 Many robo-advisors either don’t offer the opportunity to speak with a human advisor or charge extra for this service.
 A financial advisor typically doesn’t limit how many times you can reach out with questions each year.

 Plus, you know you’ll always reach out to the same person rather than going through a customer service call center.

 As you grow your wealth, you may more help than a robo-advisor can offer.
 A financial advisor can work with your accountant to help mitigate your taxes and even an estate attorney to help with your will and other estate planning strategies.
 Your advisor may also give you advice on insurance to protect your wealth.

 Services To Match You With a Financial Advisor

 If you prefer a more personal, hands-on approach to your investments, consider one of these platforms for getting the professional help you need.

 Paladin Registry is a free directory of financial planners and registered investment advisors (RIAs).
 The registry has the highest standards for its advisors, and it works with your requirements to find the perfect match.